 When cooking fresh rhubarb, remove any brown or scaly spots, trim ends and wash thoroughly.
 When cooking rhubarb do not use aluminum, iron or copper pans.
 The high acidity will react with the metal causing the rhubarb to turn a brownish color and also discoloring the pan.

 Before storing rhubarb, remove the leaves from the stalks.
-The stalks can be kept in the refrigerator, unwashed and wrapped tightly in plastic for up to three weeks.
+Refrigerate unwashed stalks, tightly wrapped in plastic for up to three weeks.

-Rhubarb is low in calories and composed of 95 percent water.
-It does contain potassium and a small amount of vitamin C and fiber, two grams per cup.
-Rhubarb can be used to make jellies, jams, cakes, muffins and combined with other fruits in baked sauces and beverages.
+Rhubarb is low in calories, composed of 95 percent water, contains potassium and a small amount of vitamin C. It also contains two grams of fiber per cup.
+Yummy jellies, jams, cakes, muffins, sauces, and beverages can be made with rhubarb.

 My Mother has been making this delicious jam recipe for as long as I can remember.
 All of my adult children love it!
 It also makes a great diy gift that’s perfect as a hostess or housewarming gift, teacher appreciation gift, birthday gift, etc… Just tie a cute ribbon around the top of the jar, add a loaf of fresh bread, place it all into a basket with a nice note and off ya go!

 We refrigerate this jam, however, it freezes really well too.
-I currently have 5 pint and 5 quart in our basement freezer.
+I currently have 5 pints and 5 quarts in our basement freezer.
 I periodically give some away to family and friends.
-Once a jar is opened, it will keep for weeks… unless you are like my family and devour it within a matter of days!
+An opened jar of Homemade Rhubarb Strawberry Pineapple Jam will keep for weeks unless you are like my family and devour it within a matter of days!
 We use Ball Wide-Mouth Mason Canning Jars for all of our canning.
 You can also find Purple Heritage Collection Pint Jars that are fun when giving this jam as a diy gift.

 I hope that you enjoy this recipe as much as my family does.
 It really is an easy recipe; it just takes a little time.
 It’s totally worth it though.